One-Shot Classical-Quantum Capacity and Hypothesis Testing

-A \emph{codebook} of size $m$ is a list of input labels $\{x_i\}$, $i\in\{1,\ldots,m\}$.
-A corresponding \emph{decoding POVM} acts on $\Hilbert{B}$ and has $m$ elements.
-We say a decoding error occurs if a state $x_i$ is fed into the channel but the output of the decoding POVM is not $i$.
-An \emph{$(m,\epsilon)$-code} consists of a codebook of size $m$ and a corresponding decoding POVM such that, when the message is chosen uniformly, the average probability of a decoding error is at most~$\epsilon$.\footnote{It is well known that, for single user scenarios, the (asymptotic) capacity does not depend on whether the average or the maximum probability of error is considered.
-For finite block-length analysis, one can construct a code that has maximum probability of error not larger than $2\epsilon$ from a code of average probability of error $\epsilon$ by sacrificing one bit.}
+\emph{Statement and Proof of the Main Result.|}Before stating our main result, we introduce some general terminology.
+The encoder is specified by a list of inputs, $\{x_i\}$, $i\in\{1,\ldots,m\}$, called a \emph{codebook} of size $m$.
+The decoder applies a corresponding \emph{decoding POVM}, which acts on $\Hilbert{B}$ and has $m$ elements.
+A decoding error occurs if the output of the decoding POVM is not equal to the index $i$ of the input $x_i$ fed into the channel.
+An \emph{$(m,\epsilon)$-code} consists of a codebook of size $m$ and a corresponding decoding POVM such that, when the message is chosen uniformly, the average probability of a decoding error is at most $\epsilon$~\footnote{It is well known that, in single-user scenarios, the (asymptotic) capacity does not depend on whether the average (over uniformly chosen messages) or the maximum probability of error is considered.
+In the one-shot case, one can construct a code that has maximum probability of error not larger than $2\epsilon$ from a code with average probability of error $\epsilon$, thereby sacrificing one bit.}.

-We are now ready to prove one-shot converse and achievability bounds expressed using $\DHy^\epsilon(\rho\|\sigma)$ on the amount of information that can be transmitted through a quantum channel.
-We begin with the converse bound.